 How to get a refund for something that was damaged in transit.

-If something that you received was damaged in the mail, you can let the seller know through the Etsy messaging system and see what you should do.
-Etsy’s Purchase Protection might cover damage to a package that results from shipping, or the seller might have purchased insurance on the package.
+If something that you received was damaged in the mail, you can let the seller know through the Etsy messages system and see what you should do.

 Depending on what the damage is and why it happened, the post office might pay to cover it, but the seller has to handle the insurance part of it.